-Sahlab is a popular drink throughout the Eastern Mediterranean and North Africa: it’s a warm, comforting, and healing drink that slightly thick and often flavoured with floral water, cinnamon and topped with nuts.
-Each Region has its own way of preparing this drink, but my favourite version is the one I’m sharing today.
+Sahlab is a popular drink throughout the Eastern Mediterranean and North Africa: it's a warm, comforting, and healing drink that is slightly thick and often flavoured with floral water, cinnamon and topped with nuts.
+Each Region has its own way of preparing this drink, but my favourite version is the one I'm sharing today.

-During the winter, drinking sahlab is as symbolic to the Eastern Mediterranean as is the western tradition of cozying up to a fireplace and drinking hot cocoa with marshmallows.
+During the winter, drinking sahlab is as symbolic to the Eastern Mediterranean as is the Western tradition of cozying up to a fireplace and drinking hot cocoa with marshmallows.
 To be honest with you, I love sahleb way more than Hot Chocolate. 🤫

 This drink was a trendy winter drink in the former Ottoman Empire, where it was a traditional hot beverage sold on the streets.
-You can find this drink still be sold on the streets in many Mediterranean countries to this day.
+You can find this drink still being sold on the streets in many Mediterranean countries to this day.

-However, nowadays, it’s become much hard and expensive to obtain real sahlab due to the overexploitation of wild orchids in Turkey and Iran.
-This is why you’ll find so many recipes calling for sorghum flour or cornstarch instead of the sahlab.
+However, nowadays, it's become much hard and more expensive to obtain real sahlab due to the overexploitation of wild orchids in Turkey and Iran.
+This is why you'll find so many recipes calling for sorghum flour or cornstarch instead of the sahlab.

 What is Sahlab?